-Florida Community College at Jacksonville is enjoying its silver anniversary of service to Northeast Florida.
-Just 2,600 students made up the charter class of (then) Florida Junior College in August 1966.
-Only three years before, the Florida legislature had authorized the creation of a community college for Duval and Nassau counties and set aside \$30,000 for its establishment.
+Since the first day of classes, Florida Community College at Jacksonville has been making history.
+When Florida Junior College, as it was then known, opened its doors in August 1966, it did so to a record number of students.
+FJC's charter class of 2,610 students was reported to be the largest beginning class for any institution in the nation, according to the Florida Times-Union.
 Two temporary facilities-Cumberland Campus (now Kent Campus) on Roosevelt Boulevard and Southside Campus on Flagler Street-served students that first term.
 By the next August, the number of students enrolled doubled, and the College was pronounced a success.

-In 1968, FJC's mission expanded with the addition of vocational and adult education programs, which were previously administered by the Duval County School Board.
-The College's first commencement was held in May 1968.
+In 1968, FJC continued to make history, expanding its mission with the addition of vocational and adult education programs, which were previously administered by the Duval County School Board.
+The College held its first commencement that May.

-Today, nearly 90,000 students are enrolled in a variety of education, training and enrichment courses and programs across the two county service areas.
-These many growth opportunities prepare individuals for: 1) upper division college education, 2) a high school diploma, 3) skilled employment and 4) personal and career self-enrichment.
-Graduates of FCCJ's college transfer program are guaranteed acceptance as a junior at any of the nine state universities under a comprehensive articulation agreement.
+Today, nearly 90,000 students are enrolled in a variety of education, training and enrichment courses and programs at FCGJ, making it the second largest community college in the state and tenth largest in the nation.
+FCGJ prepares individuals for: 1. upper division college education, 2: a high school diploma, 3. skilled employment, and 4. personal and career self-enrichment.
+Graduates of FCGJ's college transfer program are guaranteed acceptance as a junior at any of the nine state universities under a comprehensive articulation agreement.